Who we are

 Why we are doing it this way

-Smaller, it turns out, is better.
+Small, it turns out, is the new Large.

-We are a highly focused, efficient and dedicated team who design big projects.
+We are a small, highly focused, efficient and dedicated team who design big projects.
 We like the challenge of large ideas and we like the efficacy of small organizations.

 Some firms focus on specialized solutions; healthcare, education, space planning, etc., our firm focuses on projects with a strong Identity component.